Popcorn-Limited/audit2/README.md

   - Get malicious `Template` endorsed
   - Get malicious `asset` endorsed
 - Initial Deposit exploit (See the test in `YearnAdapter.t.sol`)
-- Manipulate `totalAsset()` to withdraw additional assets or earn more shares (Similar to the "inital deposit exploit")
 - Change `fees` of a vault to the max amount and change the `feeRecipient` to the attacker
 - Exchange the adapter of a vault for a malicious adapter
 - Nominate new `owner` of the `adminProxy` to change configurations or endorse malicious `templates`